AbsaOSS/atum/README.md

 a *checkpoint* and each hash sum we call a *control measurement*.
 Checkpoints can be calculated anytime between Spark transformations and actions.

-We assume the data for ETL are processed in a sesies of batch jobs.
+We assume the data for ETL are processed in a series of batch jobs.
 Let's call each data set for a given batch job a *batch*.
 All checkpoints are calculated for a specific batch.

 ## Features